lat9/one_page_checkout_guest/docs/one_page_checkout/developer/address_management.md

 If the customer chooses to have a different ship-to address, they un-tick the ***Billing, same as Shipping*** checkbox and supply that address' information.
 Upon validation, the information is stored in the customer's session and is used as the order's current shipping address.

 All address-book entries are removed once the checkout process is completed.

+The guest is given the opportunity to create a permanent account using the customer- and address-values from the just-placed order on the display of the `checkout_success` page.
+At that time, they can supply a password (and confirmation) and (optionally) sign up for any newsletters.